Helen Frankenthaler Foundation Inc

 According to FCI guidance, strong applications demonstrate:

-• Clear organizational financial health
+• Clear organisational financial health

 • Reasonable, well-defined project scope